Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Second order performance analysis

 Theorem~\ref{th-fluct-spikes} shows that, after appropriate centering and scaling, the vector of the isolated eigenvalues of $Y_T Y_T^{\sf H}$ that converge to $\brho_k > b$ tends to fluctuate like the eigenvalues of a certain Hermitian matrix with Gaussian elements.
-If $\kappa=0$, this matrix is a scaled Gaussian Unitary Ensemble (GUE) matrix.\footnote{We recall that a GUE matrix is a random Hermitian matrix $M = [M_{ij}]$ such that $M_{ii} \sim {\cal N}(0,1)$, $M_{ij} \sim {\cal CN}(0,1)$ for $i < j$, these random variables being independent.} When $K = 0$, ${\bs s} T^{2/3} ( \hat\lambda_{1,T} - b_T )$ converges in law to the Tracy-Widom probability distribution ${\sf TW}(\cdot)$, where $b_T$ is the finite horizon equivalent to $b$ and $\bs s$ is a scaling parameter that depends on $\bc$ and $\nu$ \cite{elkar'07}.
+If $\kappa=0$, this matrix is a scaled Gaussian Unitary Ensemble (GUE) matrix.\footnote{We recall that a GUE matrix is a random Hermitian matrix $M = [M_{ij}]$ such that $M_{ii} \sim {\cal N}(0,1)$ and $M_{ij} \sim {\cal CN}(0,1)$ for $i < j$, these random variables being independent.} When $K = 0$, ${\bs s} T^{2/3} ( \hat\lambda_{1,T} - b_T )$ converges in law to the Tracy-Widom probability distribution ${\sf TW}(\cdot)$, where $b_T$ is the finite horizon equivalent to $b$ and $\bs s$ is a scaling parameter that depends on $\bc$ and $\bnu$ \cite{elkar'07}.
 This result can be generalized to show that for any fixed integer $r$, the vector $T^{2/3} ( \hat\lambda_{1,T} - b_T, \ldots, \hat\lambda_{r,T}-b_T)$ converges in distribution to a multidimensional version of the Tracy-Widom law.
-These results and Theorem~\ref{th-fluct-spikes} can then be used to evaluate the error probabilities of the source detection schemes described in Theorem~\ref{th:detection} and Proposition~\ref{1stord-M}. \begin{remark} We note without proof that for the specific ARMA model considered here, the measure $\nu_T$ can be freely replaced with $\nu$ in Equation (\ref{m_T}).
-The error incurred on $m_T(z)$ by this replacement is negligible in the ARMA context. \end{remark} Theorem \ref{th-fluct-spikes} can also be used to characterize the fluctuations of the source power estimates: \begin{theorem} Consider the setup of Theorem~\ref{th-fluct-spikes} and let $\hat p_{i,T}=(\hat g_T(\hat\lambda_{i,T}))^{-1}$ for $i=1,\ldots, j_1 + \cdots + j_s$.
+These results and Theorem~\ref{th-fluct-spikes} can then be used to evaluate the error probabilities of the source detection schemes described in Theorem~\ref{th:detection} and Proposition~\ref{1stord-M}. \begin{remark} We note without proof that for the specific ARMA model considered here, the measure $\nu_T$ can be freely replaced with $\bnu$ in Equation (\ref{m_T}), \revju{which arises from the fact that $\sqrt{T}(\nu_T-\bnu)\tolawshort 0$}.
+The error incurred on $m_T(z)$ by this replacement is negligible in the ARMA context. \end{remark} \revju{From Theorem \ref{th-fluct-spikes}, one then retrieves the fluctuations of the source power estimates:} \begin{theorem} Consider the setup of Theorem~\ref{th-fluct-spikes} and let $\hat p_{i,T}=(\hat g_T(\hat\lambda_{i,T}))^{-1}$ for $i=1,\ldots, j_1 + \cdots + j_s$.
 For $k=1,\ldots, s$, define (with $j_0=0$)

 Let $M_k$ be defined as in Theorem~\ref{th-fluct-spikes} and let $\check{\chi}_k$ be the $\R^{j_k}-$valued vector of the decreasingly ordered eigenvalues of $p_k M_k$.
 Then